davidcrandall99/my-website/README.md

 For detailed explanation on how things work, check out [Nuxt.js docs](https://nuxtjs.org).

 ## Environment Variables
 `PASS` -- the password or auth token for the github repo containing your posts.
 If the posts are public, this is not required.
-However, you will want to populate this variable if you want to store posts in a private or public repo. **You should generate a random token and not use your personal admin password here**
+However, you will want to populate this variable if you want to store posts in a private or public repo. **You should generate a random token and not use your personal admin password here, or create a seperate github account for automation**

 `USER` -- The username of the gitub account that will access the posts repo